dainiusjocas/clojure-meetup-vilnius-2019-05-30/README.md

 Demo project convert text to date.

+Slides of the presentation can be found here: https://www.slideshare.net/Dainius/clojure-workflow-tokenmill-by-dainius-jocas

 ## text2date-lambda

 Custom AWS Lambda runtime with the Clojure `tools-deps` application compiled with GraalVM `native-image`.